SvenSerneels/ppdire/README.md

 However, compression will not work properly if the data contain several low scale varables.
 In this example, it will not work for `X = datan.values[:,8:751]`.
-This will throw a warning, and `ppdire` will continue woithout compression.
+This will throw a warning, and `ppdire` will continue without compression.